openshift-service-mesh/sail-operator/docs/ossm/injection/README.md

     reviews-v3-6f5b775685-mg5n6      1/1     Running   0          4m54s
     ```

-1. To find your deployments use the oc get command.
-For example, to view the Deployment YAML file for the 'ratings-v1' microservice in the bookinfo namespace, use the following command to see the resource in YAML format.

-    ```bash
-    oc get deployment -n bookinfo ratings-v1 -o yaml
-    ```

-1. Open the application’s Deployment YAML file in an editor.
+1. Open the application’s `Deployment` resource in an editor.
+In this case, we will update the `ratings-v1` service.

-1. Update the `spec.template.metadata.labels` section of your Deployment YAML file to include the appropriate pod injection or revision label.
+1. Update the `spec.template.metadata.labels` section of your `Deployment` to include the appropriate pod injection or revision label.
 In this case, `istio.io/rev: my-mesh`:

     ```yaml
     kind: Deployment